 Professionals working in the NHS work hard to provide a good service for every person who comes through their doors.
 Usually services welcome feedback as they are keen to improve and do their best for everyone.
 Occasionally it is necessary to make a formal complaint.

 Most families tell us that their motivation for complaining is to ensure that other children and families don’t have to experience the same quality of service that they received, and NHS complaints processes are used to help improve services as well as resolve individual issues.
 It can be helpful to consider what could have been done differently to prevent the problem arising in the first place as this is very valuable feedback from people who actually use the service.

 Don’t forget to give positive feedback when your service has given you a good experience of care and support!
 You may like to recommend your audiologist or other health professional for recognition locally or even a national award.
 Local Trusts often have recognition and awards events for staff and you can find out about local awards through leaflets or their website.

 The British Academy of Audiology hold an annual award ceremony for audiologists and teams, including Paediatric Audiologist of the Year.
-You can find out about how to nominate them here.
+Find out about how to nominate them.
 UK Audiologist of the Year is also held each year, nominated by a patient, and put forward to the European finals.

 There are a number of ways you can give feedback or get involved in service improvement:

 - Suggestion box – all hospital departments have a suggestion box where you can post your comments about the service.